specs as shared reality

 - local clarifications buried under later turns

-At minimum, a useful spec names:
+at minimum, a useful spec named:

 - the objective